Hong Kong independence duo given jail term for parliament chaos - Journal du Cameroun

 They deliberately misread their oaths of office, inserted expletives and draped themselves in “Hong Kong is not China” flags.

-Beijing intervened to ensure they were not given the chance to retake their oaths by making a special “interpretation” of Hong Kong’s mini-constitution.
+Beijing intervened to ensure they were not given the chance to retake their oaths by issuing a special “interpretation” of Hong Kong’s mini-constitution.

 The ruling said that any oath-taker who did not follow the prescribed wording of the pledge, “or takes the oath in a manner which is not sincere or not solemn”, should be disqualified.